Welcome to the Bow River Blog guided fishing tour page!

 What we will provide!

 Our guided service wants to make you comfortable at all times while enjoying your day out on the water.
-The watercraft I prefer to use is an inflatable.
+The watercraft I prefer to use is a 15 foot Saturn inflatable.
 This craft allows for easy access to all areas of the river.
 I want to reach any and all fish-able water while on your trip, after all this is why you’re here; to catch fish.
-Lunch will be provided for you and beverages (non-alcoholic) will also be provided.
-Please notify me if you are allergic to any specific type of food.
-We will stop at a local fishing shop and purchase a fishing license for you before our fishing day begins.
+A high end lunch will be provided for you and beverages (non-alcoholic) will also be provided.
+Please notify me if you are allergic to any specific type of food before our trip.
+We can stop at a local fishing shop and purchase a fishing license for you before our fishing day begins, but it is preferred if you have your license before the day of your trip!
 All fishing tackle will be provided for you as well, if there is some type of lure you prefer to use, feel free to bring that along with you.
 Tons of fun, and lots of LARGE TROUT.
-All trips are per-boat rates.
-Two people per boat maximum.

-1 Jeff King // Aug 19, 2009 at 8:21 am
+• Jeff King on August 19, 2009 at 8:21 am

 Hi Mike,